X-CCS/Tacotron_cpu_inference/README.md

 # Tacotron_cpu_inference
 Convert GPU inference code to CPU inference using TorchScript, basically remove amp and cuda() related parts, add TorchScript code in test_infer.py, it is based on: https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/Tacotron2

-1. Assume you already have downloaded and preprocessed the dataset as quick start.
+1. Download and preprocess the dataset: bash scripts/prepare_dataset.sh

 2. Tacotron2 and WaveGlow checkpoints for inference can be downloaded from NGC, and place in the current directory: